 Build quality on the lens is impressive, as it is on the camera as a whole.
 The camera is made in Japan, which is viewed as a sign of quality in the photography world, as that’s where the labs are located that create the technology itself.
-The quality shows in the build of the Sony RX100, which is rock solid metal alloy solid and has a very sleek design aesthetic (it looks very similar to the Canon S95).
+The quality shows in the build of the Sony RX100, which is rock solid metal alloy solid and has a very sleek design aesthetic.

 As far as camera modes, features, and gimmicks, there’s a bit of each here.
 Although intriguing, the HDR modes seem a bit gimmicky to me (although who can’t do this type of thing in post processing may love them), and there’s also a far less gimmicky self portrait feature, and a great panorama mode.
 As mentioned above, the range of modes (from Intelligent Auto to full manual) makes this the perfect camera for beginners to pick up as they learn photography and become experts.
 It’s not a camera that will quickly be outgrown.